Why is Rehabilitation Important?

 What Can I Expect from Functional Rehab?

 As soon as it's safe, you should begin rehabilitation exercises.
-At BHFS Medical and Behavioral Services, we suggest starting rehab after the initial inflammatory phase, which lasts about 72 hours.
+At BHFS Medical, we suggest starting rehab after the initial inflammatory phase, which lasts about 72 hours.
 Most exercises should be done without causing pain; however, there are a few exceptions.
 Dr. Allen doesn't suggest the phrase "no pain, no gain," as this is often not true as pain is the body's way of telling you to stop or slow down.
 If ignored, you could do further damage.
 There are generally three phases of rehab, which include:

 - Phase 1: The first phase of rehabilitation involves beginning gentle exercises that promote healing to the damaged area.
 This is not a phase that should be rushed as it can cause re-injury.